juancarlucci/energy-grid/README.md

 Subscriptions Need It: GraphQL subscriptions require a persistent connection—HTTP can’t push data from server to client without polling.
 WebSocket is ideal for gridUpdate updates every 3 seconds.

-Your App: server.cjs simulates a real grid server pushing live data, and WebSocket delivers it to App.tsx via Apollo.
+In server.cjs simulates a real grid server pushing live data, and WebSocket delivers it to App.tsx via Apollo.

 ### Full Flow Recap